 Do you love to wear cashmere?
 Do you have a favorite sweater?

-Like this article?
+Like this article on the best cashmere sweaters?
 Save it on Pinterest!

 Want to get more articles from 40+style in your inbox, subscribe here.

 Support 40+style by using the links in our articles to shop.
-We receive a small commission (at no cost to you) which enables us to keep creating amazing free content for you.
+As an associate for Amazon and many other brands, we receive a small commission (at no cost to you) on qualifying purchases which enables us to keep creating amazing free content for you.
 Thanks!